 - Lastly, for those aged 55 and up: The most popular U.S. cities for solo travel were New York City, Chicago, and Los Angeles.
 However, Austin, San Diego, and Portland (in Oregon) were considered the safest.
 For international travel, Canada, England, and Germany were the most popular, while Canada, England, and Singapore ranked as the safest.

 Planning for a solo trip also includes saving money and researching places to stay.
-Advanced solo travelers were least likely to stay in a hostel and most likely to stay in a hotel.
-Hostels cut costs by offering shared dorms and facilities, making them a unique and affordable option for solo travelers.
-They are often appealing to younger, novice travelers, not only because they fit their budget, but also because they offer increased opportunities to meet other people.
+While, advanced solo travelers were least likely to stay in a hostel and most likely to stay in a hotel, hostels can cut costs by offering shared dorms and facilities, making them a unique and affordable option.
+They often appeal to younger, novice travelers, not only because they fit their budget, but also because they offer increased opportunities to meet other people.
 However, the lack of privacy can be a safety concern.

 How much our respondents typically budget for their trips varied according to travel experience.
 On average, a novice solo traveler saved $1,253 a year for solo travel, while an advanced one saved $2,059.
 The amount saved also fluctuated based on age: